JROChub/power_house/docs/book_of_power.md

 Chapter VI -- Deterministic Randomness Discipline Orders
 ================================================================================
+Critical warning:
+- If your field modulus satisfies `p <= 2^64`, the simple `next_u64() % p` reduction is acceptable but still document the choice.
+- If `p` approaches or exceeds 2^64, switch to the rejection-sampling variant (see below) to avoid bias.
+- In every transcript metadata block, write `challenge_mode: mod` or `challenge_mode: rejection` so auditors know which derivation to replay.
 01. Fiat-Shamir challenges must be reproducible.
 02. power_house now derives Fiat-Shamir challenges with domain-separated BLAKE2b-256.
 03. Each invocation absorbs the transcript words, the domain tag `JROC_CHALLENGE`, and an ever-increasing counter.